emolionl/TrueRandomNumberGenerator/README.md

-# True Random Number Generator
+# True Random Number Generator with Arduino or ESP32, I use ttgo esp32 with display embedded

 A True Random Number Generator (TRNG) exploits physical processes to produce numbers that are completely unpredictable.